CSBiology/FSharpGephiStreamer/README.md

 Prerequisites
 =============

 A local installation of Java, Gephi and the Graph Streaming plugin is necessary.
-See [here](https://csbiology.github.io/FSharpGephiStreamer/InstallationInstructions.html) for more indepht installation instructions.
+See [here](https://csbiology.github.io/FSharpGephiStreamer/InstallationInstructions.html) for more indepth installation instructions.

 Documentation
 =============